 All teachers report performance grades, effort marks and anecdotal comments each quarter for all students in each subject they teach.
 These comments describe the student's skills and knowledge in the subject area as well as the student's developmental ability and progress.
-Behaviors that are observable or measurable are also noted.
 Because we strongly feel the need to adequately inform parents of their child's progress in all areas of development, the EDS performance report reflects both effort and academic grading.
 All comments should: